Roy Keane 'offered' dramatic return to management with Owls’ League One promotion rivals

-Roy Keane 'offered' dramatic return to management with Sheffield Wednesday's League One promotion rivals
+Sheffied Wednesday: Roy Keane 'offered' dramatic return to management with Owls' League One rivals

 Roy Keane could be about to make a shock return to management at one of Sheffield Wednesday’s League One promotion rivals.